 What we observed about ASL as a concrete and intuitive example matches our experience with dozens of other datasets, and indicates that this is a pervasive phenomenon.
 We believe that almost all datasets have sections of data that do not represent a discrete underlying behavior, but simply a transition between behaviors or random drifts where no behavior is taking place.
-In most datasets that we have examined, such sections constitute the majority of the data.
+In many datasets, such sections constitute the majority of the data.
 If we are forced to try to model these in our clusters, they will swamp the true significant clusters.
-We can best demonstrate this effect, and hint at our proposed solution by an experiment on a discrete analogue of ASL time series, in this case English text.
+We can best demonstrate this effect, and hint at our proposed solution by an experiment on a discrete analogue of time series, in this case English text.